 How Continuous Delivery keeps the EVE universe online.
 CCP Games shares its experience and advice on version management and Continuous Delivery EVE Online has hundreds of thousands of subscribers and is among the most successful massively multiplayer online games available.

 With its size and complexity, the development environment can be very challenging for EVE's creators, CCP Games.
 In the MMO market, where customers are constantly looking for new features, the pressure is on to continually roll out new developments for each game while ensuring ‘business as usual’.
 After all, in this round-the-clock world of collaborative and competitive game-play, users demand minimal downtime.
+One of the methods that CCP uses to meet this demand is Continuous Delivery (CD), which is being adopted by an increasing number of companies, not just in the games industry, but across all organisations with software development needs.
+Version management is at the heart To address this gap, CCP places version management at the heart of its software development.
 Docker & Jenkins: Data that Persists.
 In the last blog post we discussed taking more control of our Jenkins Docker image by wrapping the Cloudbees image with our own Dockerfile.